NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 ### Implications of a Large CDB <a href="#d5e8858" id="d5e8858"></a>

 As shown above, CDB scales linearly.
 Modern servers commonly support multiple terabytes of RAM, making it possible to support 50,000 - 100,000 such large router devices in NSO, well beyond the size of any currently existing network.
-However, beyond consuming RAM and disk space, the size of the CDB also affects the startup time of NSO and certain other operations like upgrades.
+However, beyond consuming RAM and disk space, the size of the CDB may also affect the startup time of NSO and certain other operations like upgrades.
 In the previous example, 100 devices were used, which resulted in a CDB size of 461 MB on disk.
 Starting that on a standard laptop takes about 100 seconds.
 With 50,000 devices, CDB on-disk would be over 230 GB, which would take around 6 hours to load on the same laptop, if it had enough RAM.
-The typical server is considerably faster than the average laptop here, but loading a large CDB will take considerable time.
+The typical server is considerably faster than the average laptop here, but loading a large CDB may take considerable time, unless `on-demand-v1` persistence mode is used.

 This also affects the sync/resync time in high availability setups, where the database size increases the data transfer needed.